 As the cannabis business environment evolves and new markets open, there has been a boom of licensed operators entering the industry.
 From the outside, it may appear that the cannabis industry has limitless potential and is ripe for get-rich-quick thinking.
 But those of us who have been working in the industry for years know that it is not so simple.
 There are mounting obstacles to cannabis business success, from punishing tax regimes and complex regulatory structures, to unpredictable consumer behaviors, supply chain disruptions, and razor thin profit margins.

 Having served the cannabis industry for nearly ten years, the accountants and advisors at GreenGrowth CPAs have seen it all.
 We’ve seen first-hand that only organized, strategic, focused and inventive cannabis operators are able to thrive in this competitive marketplace.
-In the following we’ll list out the most common reasons we see cannabis businesses fail, and provide our expert guidance on how to avoid these all too common pitfalls.
+In the following we’ll list out the most common reasons we see cannabis businesses fail, and provide our expert guidance on how to avoid these cannabis business pitfalls.

 When working with cannabis businesses throughout the US, we often start with a simplequestion: “Are you currently profitable?”
 And surprisingly, few operators genuinely know.
 In response, we are often pointed to a safe loaded with cash.
 But as we dig into the financials of the operation we see that $50,000 on-hand hides hundreds of thousands of dollars in back taxes, unpaid invoices, operational overhead, and other burdens dragging down the bottom line.